Usually‚ when people file for a Chapter 13 bankruptcy in L.A.‚ they can plan on the repayment process being completed within three to five years.

 The most common circumstances that may warrant a modification include:

 - Unexpected medical emergency or illness;

 - A “surprise” debt‚ which was not included in the original filing.

 Once a motion for modification is filed‚ the trustee will need to review it and there will likely be a hearing at which the judge will decide whether to approve your request.

-If you are contemplating filing for a Chapter 13 bankruptcy in Los Angeles‚ contact Cal West Law to schedule your free consultation.
+If you are contemplating filing for a Chapter 13 bankruptcy in Woodland Hills‚ contact Cal West Law to schedule your free consultation.
 Call (818) 446-1334